OnionIoT/Onion-Docs/Omega2/Projects/audio/bluetooth-audio-streaming.md

 ## Bluetooth Speaker {#bluetooth-audio-speaker}

 The Omega can communicate with other devices using the Bluetooth Low Energy wireless protocol.
-In this project, we're going to turn it into a Bluetooth speaker that you can control from your phone or tablet!
+In this project, we're going to turn it into a Bluetooth speaker that you can play music and control it from your phone or tablet!

-// TODO: make it super explicit that we're going to be actually listening to audio!

 ![complete](./img/bluetooth-audio-complete.jpg)

-TODO: retake this photo so that the Omega is the focus, nicer background
+TODO: PHOTO: retake this photo so that the Omega is the focus, nicer background, make it nice and hip like (./img/airplay-receiver-dope.png)

 ### Overview